-The job of an SQL Consultant is very interesting as always.
+The job of an SQL Consultant has been very interesting as always.
 The month before, I was busy doing query optimization and performance tuning projects for our clients, and this month, I am busy delivering my performance in Microsoft SQL Server 2005/2008 Query Optimization and & Performance Tuning Course.
-I recently read white paper about Extended Event by SQL Server MVP Jonathan Kehayias.
+I recently read a white paper about Extended Event by SQL Server MVP Jonathan Kehayias.
 You can read the white paper here: Using SQL Server 2008 Extended Events.
 I also read another appealing chapter by Jonathan in the book, SQLAuthority Book Review – Professional SQL Server 2008 Internals and Troubleshooting.
 After reading these excellent notes by Jonathan, I decided to upgrade my course and include Extended Event as one of the modules.

 This week, I have delivered Extended Events session two times and attendees really liked the said course.
 They really think Extended Events is one of the most powerful tools available.
 Extended Events can do many things.
 I suggest that you read the white paper I mentioned to learn more about this tool.
 Instead of writing a long theory, I am going to write a very quick script for Extended Events.
-This event session captures all the longest running queries ever since the event session was started.
-One of the many advantages of the Extended Events is that it can be configured very easily and it is a robust method to collect necessary information in terms of troubleshooting.
+This event session capture all the longest running queries ever since the event session was started.
+One of the many advantages of the Extended Events is that it can be configured very easily and it is a robust method to collect the necessary information in terms of troubleshooting.
 There are many targets where you can store the information, which include XML file target, which I really like.

 In the following Events, we are writing the details of the event at two locations: 1) Ringer Buffer; and 2) XML file.
 It is not necessary to write at both places, either of the two will do.